projectara/greybus-spec/source/hardware_model.rst

 The value of the V_CHG sub-state is set by the SVC.

-The V_CHG sub-state of an Interface State represents whether power is supplied by an Interface Block to the Frame, via the Interface Block's charger power bus.
+The V_CHG sub-state of an Interface State represents whether power may be supplied to the Frame via that Interface Block, via the Interface Block's charger power bus.

 The Frame may draw power from an Interface Block, depending on the